Practical Guide

 PARLEYS CANYON HEBER 5,604 ft SALT LAKE 4,226 ft US-40 I-80

 You take US-40 west out of Heber, merge onto I-80 at Kimball Junction, and drop down Parleys Canyon into the Salt Lake valley.
 The canyon is about 10 miles of four-lane highway with a steep grade.
-In good weather it's a straightforward, scenic drive.
-In bad weather it's the most weather-sensitive part of your commute.
+Winter driving through Parleys Canyon can include snow, traffic delays, and occasional temporary closures during storms.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Heber → Silicon Slopes / Lehi (via Provo Canyon)